idontnow/installers-4-lutris/README.md

 [Dragonriders: Chronicles of Pern](https://lutris.net/games/dragonriders-chronicles-of-pern/)
 [Heavy Metal F.A.K.K.²](https://lutris.net/games/heavy-metal-fakk-2/)
 [American McGee’s Alice](https://lutris.net/games/american-mcgees-alice/)
 …and more to come.
+Suggestions welcome!

 ## Where to Get The Games

-* Some may still be purchased (boxed or otherwise) from resellers on online marketplaces like [eBay.com](https://www.ebay.com/) or [Eneba.com](https://www.eneba.com).
+* Some may still be purchased (boxed or otherwise) from resellers on online marketplaces like [eBay.com](https://www.ebay.com/) or [Amazon.com](https://www.amazon.com/).
 * In case a copy you own is damaged, there are various archival websites online like [archive.org](https://archive.org/) or [MyAbandonware.com](https://www.myabandonware.com/), hosting digital copies of the original game discs.

 * Eventually, with enough interest, these seemingly abandoned games may yet appear for sale on platforms like [Steam](https://store.steampowered.com/) or [GOG](https://www.gog.com/) (make sure to vote in the [GOG Dreamlist](https://www.gog.com/dreamlist/)!)

 ## How to Use